 From the late 1970s the first “International Flandrien” from countries such as Australia, Ireland, Denmark, the United Kingdom and the USA came to live, train and race in Flanders.
 One of the very first was the Australian Allan Peiper, and his life and career is celebrated through images and artworks at the Hotel, alongside other Flemish and international cycling legends.

 Today the term Flandrien is not so much about a nationality but a mentality of grit, determination and perseverance.
 By battling the elements and riding the fabled cobbles and climbs of the region, you too can call yourself Flandrien!

 As co-founder of the Flandrien Hotel, Bernard Moerman combines his almost 40 years of international sports and business experience in his work as a storyteller, executive coach, Lecturer on leadership at Antwerp Management School and multiple TED speaker.
 His aim is to support people to find purpose and direction in life and work.
 Bernard was previously owner of the 3M Professional Cycling Team, and founder of ‘The Cycling Center’ which hosted more than 1000 aspiring professional cyclists.

 Jamie Anderson is an academic, author, four-time TED speaker and Champion Cyclist who has podiumed at mutiple Masters-level World and UCI Gran Fondo World Series events.
 Jamie is the current European Masters Games Champion in the Time Trial Discipline.
-The Flandrien Hotel is the realisation of a life –long dream for Jamie who has made it his passion to support people in thriving across the three interconnected domains of work, life and cycling.
+The Flandrien Hotel is the realisation of a lifelong dream for Jamie who has made it his passion to support people in thriving across the three interconnected domains of work, life and cycling.